19hours/sg-statutes/Acts/Biological Agents and Toxins Act.md

 (iv) any apparatus, appliance, equipment or instrument that has been or is being used in carrying out any activity on any premises; and

-(v) the source of any biological agent or toxin that has been or is being used in the carrying out of any activity on any premises, or which is found on any conveyance;
+(v) the source of any biological agent or toxin that has been or is being used in the carrying out of any activity on any premises, or which is found on any conveyance,

+and may further require such person to attend at a specified time and place for the purposes of complying with this paragraph;

+[10/2008 wef 10/06/2008]

-(e) require any person to produce for inspection any book or document relating to —
+(e) require any person to produce any book or document relating to —

 (i) any activity that has been or is being carried out on any premises;